Backroads Trip Leaders: FAQs & Answers

-- Camp Assistant—responsible for camp set-up and clean up, luggage handling, assisting the camp chef, and a flexible support team member.
+- Working as a Camp Assistant where you are responsible for camp set-up and clean up, luggage handling, assisting the Camp Chef, and being a flexible support team member.

-- Camp Chef—in charge of cooking and cleaning up all meals for guests.
+- Working as a Camp Chef where you are in charge of cooking and cleaning up all meals for guests.

 Q. Where will I be sleeping during trips and between trips?

 A. While Leaders are leading trips their accommodations generally match those of our guests.
 When leading Inn Trips Leaders share a "Leader Room" that is typically in the same hotel as our guest's rooms.
 The "Leader Room" will never be more desirable than our guest's rooms, but in almost all cases it will be onsite.
 Note that while Leaders have shared accommodations, each leader will have his or her own bed or sleeping space (sometimes a roll-away, and rarely a sleeping bag and pad on the floor).
 When leading Camping Trips, Leaders tend to sleep under the stars, but a tent is always available if desired or if the weather looks threatening.
 Between trips Backroads provides accommodations either in inexpensive hotels in the gateway city, or in Leader Houses around the world which are described on the job & lifestyle page.